Modern Foreign Languages Programme of Study

-It is our intention at Gildredge House Primary, to provide all of our children with a high-quality education in Modern Foreign Languages, which develops their love of learning about other languages and cultures.
-It is our intention to ensure that by the end of our children’s primary education, they have acquired an understanding of both spoken and written French and Spanish, confidence to speak in French or Spanish with others to an appropriate level and to know how important other languages can be in their future in order to prepare them to be global citizens now and in their future roles within a global community.
+It is our intention at Gildredge House, to provide all of our students with a high-quality education in Modern Foreign Languages, which develops their love of learning about other languages and cultures.
+It is our intention to ensure that by the end of our student’s primary education, they have acquired an understanding of both spoken and written French and Spanish, the confidence to speak in French or Spanish with others to an appropriate level and know how important other languages can be in their future in order to prepare them to be global citizens now and in their future roles within a global community.

-As an all-through school, we wanted to give the children a range of experiences in different languages to prepare for their more formal learning of a language when they arrive in KS3.
-Our planning is based on the La Jolie Ronde scheme of work which covers all the components of the Programme of Study.
-It is the intention that all children will be introduced to MFL through exploring French and Spanish languages informally and at an age appropriate level.
+As an all-through school, we aim to give the students a range of experiences in different languages to prepare for their more formal learning of a language when they arrive in KS3.
+Our planning in the primary phase is based on the La Jolie Ronde scheme of work which covers all the components of the Programme of Study.
+It is the intention that all children will be introduced to MFL through exploring French and Spanish languages informally and at an age-appropriate level.

-Our MFL curriculum is designed to develop not only our children’s language skills, but also their love of learning a language.
+Our MFL curriculum is designed to develop not only our student’s language skills but also their love of learning a language.
 It progressively develops language skills, through regularly taught lessons in order that they can know more, remember more and understand more.
-This allows the children to acquire a new language then use and apply it in a range of different scenarios and topics.
-Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
-As their confidence and skills grow, children record their work through pictures, captions and sentences.
+This allows the students to acquire a new language and then use and apply it in a range of different scenarios and topics.
+Students are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
+As their confidence and skills grow, students record their work through pictures, captions and sentences.

 Implementation of Modern Foreign Languages at Gildredge House

 In the Foundation Stage, MFL will make an active contribution to all of the seven areas of learning.
 The language studied will be mainly French, with some reflection of other European languages.
 In KS1 the key language is French with some reflection of other European languages.
 In Lower KS2, the key language is French.
-The children will be building on their prior knowledge and developing a proficiency in listening, reading and writing to an age appropriate level.
+The students will be building on their prior knowledge and developing proficiency in listening, reading and writing to an age-appropriate level.
 In Upper KS2, the key language is Spanish.
-The children will be building on any prior knowledge and developing a proficiency in listening, reading and writing to an age appropriate level.
+Within KS3, students are taught French, Spanish and German.
+In KS4, students then make their language selection for study.
+The students will be building on any prior knowledge and developing proficiency in listening, reading and writing to an age-appropriate level.
 Each unit of work identifies prior learning and shows how this is built upon.
-The MFL curriculum focuses on the statutory curriculum and enhances this by developing culture capital activities eg a French Christmas event, a French summer fair and a trip to France.
+The MFL curriculum focuses on the statutory curriculum and enhances this by developing culture capital activities e.g. a French Christmas event, a French summer fair and a trip to France.

-For more information on implementation and impact, read our MFL Statement [PDF]
+For more information on implementation read our Programme of Study